 The Hispanic-Serving Institutions National Program is committed to supporting a 21st century agricultural industry.
 In partnership with Hispanic-serving institutions and other public and private entities, the program works to provide increased professional development, workforce development, and exposure opportunities for faculty, staff, and students.

 Hispanic Serving Institutions (HSIs) are public colleges and universities that have enrollment of undergraduate full-time equivalent students that are at least 25 percent Hispanic students.
 Currently, more than 500 HSIs nationally, serving more than 2 million students.

-The USDA E. Kika De La Garza Fellowship Program strengthens educational partnerships with faculty and staff from HSIs to collaborate with USDA to gain insight and understanding of the federal government.
-Through the fellowship, participants meet directly with USDA agencies and other federal agencies to learn about opportunities that are available for their respective institutions and their students.
+The USDA HSI (E. Kika De La Garza) Fellowship Program strengthens educational partnerships with faculty and staff from HSIs to collaborate with USDA to gain insight and understanding of the federal government.
+Through the fellowship, participants meet directly with USDA agencies to learn about opportunities that are available for their respective institutions and their students.
 Applicants must be faculty or staff at a Hispanic-Serving Institution or Hispanic-Serving School District to qualify.